 Whilst upward trends can be seen in the changes of manager by Sunderland and Crystal Palace, downward trends are seen in the changes at Norwich, Cardiff and Fulham.
 If the average impact is shown graphically, the trend line is upward, although not until around the 13 – 18 game mark

 The conclusion that changing football manager is an easy option should, however be viewed with considerable caution for a number of reasons.
+To see more football analysis from the previous years you can visit another one of our posts.

 First, this analysis looks at the central tendency from a small number of cases, so if just one or two management changes produce positive results, as in the cases of Crystal Palace and Sunderland this season, this masks the decline in fortunes of Cardiff, Norwich and Fulham from changing their managers.
 In 4 out of 6 of these changes of football manager, the club was doing less well 12 games after the change than they were 12 games before.